-To ensure familiarity with the digital lecturing medium, staff at both Wrexham and London will receive training throughout August and September.
+To ensure familiarity with the digital lecturing medium, staff will receive training throughout August and September.
 Induction week will include introductory sessions to familiarise students with the format and accessibility of this new delivery method.
 An assessment of the success of this method of delivery will be implemented at the end of the first semester and any modifications necessary will be implemented.